 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2021, through our Fueling Futures program, Enbridge invested $29,500 in community-strengthening initiatives across Rhode Island—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $65,000 in community-strengthening initiatives across Rhode Island.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.